 There is no strict word limit to this essay, but UChicago suggests a response of one to two pages.

 Why does UChicago require applicants to answer this essay?
 What are they really looking for in your response?
 Let's analyze this prompt.

-If you can’t give any compelling reasons for choosing UChicago and/or you don’t seem to have done much research on it, that makes UChicago worry that you’re not that invested and will only do the bare minimum in college, without having much of an impact at the school or afterwards.
-They may also think you don’t really care about getting into their school, which can make them less likely to admit you.
+If you can't give any compelling reasons for choosing UChicago or you don't seem to have done much research on it, that makes UChicago admissions staff worry that you're not that invested and will do only the bare minimum in college without having much of an impact at the school or afterward.
+They may also think you don't really care about getting into their school, which can make them less likely to admit you.

 Additionally, UChicago asks you to write this essay to ensure that you and their school are a good fit for each other.
-If you use the why UChicago essay to talk about how much you love D1 sports teams or how you want to be a famous researcher in geology, the admissions team may be hesitant to offer you a place at UChicago since their sports teams are Division III, and they don’t have a geology major.
+If you use the "why UChicago?" essay to talk about how much you love Division I sports teams or how you want to be a famous geologist, the admissions team may hesitate to offer you a place because their sports teams are Division III and they don't have a geology major.

-Basically the purpose of this essay is two part: UChicago wants to make sure you know and value what they offer, and they also want to see how you’re going to make use of these opportunities to reach your goals for the future.
+Ultimately, the purpose of this essay has two parts: UChicago wants to make sure you know and value what they offer, and they also want to see how you're going to make use of these opportunities to reach your goals for the future.

 - Majors or classes you're especially interested in

 - Professors whose work you admire and whom you'd like to study with or research with

 - Extracurriculars that you'd be interesting in joining

 - UChicago Scav